expect_graph checklist for plugins¶

 countsto constrain the totals.

-Maintaining Coverage¶
+Maintaining Expectations¶

-- Every plugin/example should ship an
+- Every plugin/example should keep its

 Guardrails¶